kemcgraw/metals_cac_mesa/README.md

 - **Statistical analysis:** Linear mixed models for repeated measures of CAC-SW, Bayesian Kernel Machine Regression for metal mixtures

 ## Key Findings
-- Comparing the highest to lowest quartile of urinary cadmium, CAC levels were 51% (95% CI: 32%, 74%) higher at baseline and 75% (95% CI: 47%, 107%) higher over the 10-year period.
+- CAC levels were 51% (95% CI: 32%, 74%) higher at baseline and 75% (95% CI: 47%, 107%) higher over the 10-year period when comparing the highest to lowest quartile of urinary cadmium.
 - For urinary tungsten, uranium, and cobalt, the corresponding CAC levels over the 10-year period were 45% (95% CI: 23%, 71%), 39% (95% CI: 17%, 64%), and 47% (95% CI: 25%, 74%) higher, respectively.
 - For copper and zinc, the corresponding estimates dropped from 55% to 33% and from 85% to 57%, respectively, after adjustment for clinical factors.
 - The associations of metals with CAC were comparable in magnitude to those for classical CVD risk factors.